croy/advent-of-code-2019/README.md

 ### Day 4
 Another inefficient solution, another day.
 Not wild about double iterating the digits but I prioritized readability in my cleanup pass (my first version of this was _much_ uglier).
 Also it's still really really fast given the constraints of the problem so yet again :shrug:.

+### Day 5
+I made so many mistakes on this implementation.
+The entire way through part 1 I was expecting for the instruction pointer ops to be a later problem and this one's part 2 to be some weird thing, but surprise it was now!